doughsay/room.js/doc/PROGRAMMING.md

 Removes an object from the world and its database.
 Currently returns true.

 ##### addAlias( ...String ) ⇒ Integer
-Add alias strings to the object and returns the number of aliases.
+Adds alias strings to the object and returns the number of aliases.

 > Warning: it doesn't prevent from adding an existing alias.
 Maybe it should, there's
 > no real point having the same alias declared more than once.

 ##### rmAlias( ...String ) ⇒ Integer
-Remove alias strings from the object (any duplicates will be removed), and returns the number of aliases.
+Removes alias strings from the object (any duplicates will be removed), and returns the number of aliases.

 ##### addTrait( ...WorldObject ) ⇒ Integer
-Add traits to the object and returns the number of traits.
+Adds traits to the object and returns the number of traits.
 Traits are what makes the object inherit properties and methods.

 > Warning: it doesn't prevent from adding an already existing trait.
 Maybe it should,
 > otherwise the object gets broken, with a 'duplicate parent'.

 ##### rmTrait( ...String ) ⇒ Integer
-Remove traits from the object and returns the number of traits.
+Removes traits from the object and returns the number of traits.

 > Warning: removing an object used as trait in other objects may lead to bad things.
 > Anyhow, it is probably a bad idea to remove a parent trait object, as the inheriting objects may likely be broken afterwards.